Fiction

 Mustard Seed Itinerary

 £13.95Men of Talent Sought!
 Only Superior Persons Need Apply!
 A brilliant comic novel from EnvelopeBooks.
 Political satire—half Daoist wisdom, half Lewis Carroll.
 A modern-day Chinese schoolteacher falls into an alcoholic sleep and dreams himself back a thousand years, scaling the heights of the imperial civil service—and then finding himself stranded.
-All roads […]
+All roads leads to the […]

 -